Quick start guide

 -

-- collection ofExperiments
+Project- collection ofExperiments -

-- a data set containing-
+Experiment- a data set containing-

-- tabular annotations and other metadata associated with samples -
+Sample Data- tabular annotations and other metadata associated with samples -

-- tabular measurements from the assay (e.g. a counts matrix for gene expression experiments) -
+Assay Data- tabular measurements from the assay (e.g. a counts matrix for gene expression experiments) -

-, format depends on the kind of analysis being run
+Results- tabular results generated by anAnalysis, format depends on the kind of analysis being run

 -